davidwcleary/AMGD/README.md

 -rw-rw-rw- 1 0 0     45 Mar  2 10:45 ref.fa.bak
 ```

-Now we have some files to play with, but first let's look at some important flags for `cd`
+Now we have some files to play with, however first let's look at some important flags for `cd`.
+As you might imagine change directory is a very vague command and therefore comes with useful add-ons:

 ```shell
 $ cd .